Supported Site University of Alabama: Teacher-In-Residence

 - Budgeting for a TIR is unpredictable because of the variability of teacher salaries.

-- The lateness in completing the MOU makes it more difficult to hire a TIR and reach agreement with the school system.
+- The lateness in completing the MOU makes it more difficult to hire a TIR and reach an agreement with the school system.

 - The university has committed to fund the TIR for three years following PhysTEC funding.
 Efforts to secure continued funding may include sharing a TIR with another department such as Chemistry or having the TIR become part of broader programs such as NSF-Noyce.